Can't Stop Myself from Loving You

-"Can't Stop Myself From Loving You" was a song written by ex-Easybeats members Harry Vanda & George Young in 1974 and was recorded by Johnny Cave, aka stage act William Shakespeare.
+"Can't Stop Myself From Loving You" was a song written by ex-Easybeats members Harry Vanda & George Young in 1974.
+Vanda and Young finished the backing track for the song and cast around for a singer, choosing local performer Johnny Cave, to record and release the track under the name William Shakespeare.
 It was Shakespeare's first hit in Australia, making the number 2 spot on the Australian charts.
 The song was largely aimed at the teenybopper market.

-Shakespeare's follow up hit "My Little Angel" charted even better for him and made number one in early 1975.
+Shakespeare's follow up hit "My Little Angel" was an even bigger hit, reaching number one in early 1975.

-In 1974, in the planning stages for the ABC TV Series Countdown, it was suggested that William Shakespeare host the show.
-However, this was rejected, with Ian Meldrum becoming a regular contributor instead.
-A number of guest hosts such as Shirley Strachan, John Paul Young and Daryl Braithwaite compèred the show in its early days on an ad hoc basis.